Sylvain-Bugat/blog-sources/content/post/8-queens-puzzle/brute-force-solvers-part-1.md

 	// Put a queen on the current position chessboard.get(x).set(y, Boolean.TRUE);

-	// All queens are sets on the chessboard then a solution may be present if (getPlacedQueens() >= chessboardSize) {
+	// All queens are sets then a solution may be present if (getPlacedQueens() >= chessboardSize) {
 		if (checkSolutionChessboard()) {
 			solutionCount++;